devster-th/jsdb/README.md

 A very simple json database for node.js.
 Has 2 modes, secure and plain.
 The secure mode encrypts the data so people can't see the data inside.

 # dependencies
-it needs the xfile.js and xcrypto.js
+it needs the `xfile.js and xcrypto.js`, put these files into the `jsdb.js` you're running.

 # use
     //in your main program